-Get your conservation images ready to enter into NANPA’s 2020 Showcase competition!
-New for this year, NANPA has added a sixth category for its annual members-only photo competition: conservation.
+Get your conservation images ready to enter into the 2021 NANPA Showcase competition!
+NANPA added a sixth category to its annual members-only photo competition in 2020: conservation.
 Each entry in this category should illustrate a conservation issue – positive or negative – and the value of conserving a species, a place, an ecosystem, etc. for the benefit of wild and/or human communities.

 A winning photo could be from a passionate amateur or a pro.
 It could be taken by anyone in the right place at the right time who recognized the impact of the situation or someone who has worked a long time on a conservation story.
 A winning image will be a combination of a single image and the context of that image.